dbirks/slack-emoji-typer/README.md

 Introducing: 🎺 <b>slack-emoji-typer</b> 🎺

-Now you can type letters on your keyboard to instantly add alphabet emoji reactions to any Slack message, with amazingly incredible real-time visual feedback and wonderfully remarkably intuitive controls.
+Now you can type letters on your keyboard to instantly add alphabet emojis to any Slack message.
+You can also use `Backspace` to remove emoji, and use `Shift + Tab` to cycle through white and orange letters.
+Such a time saver!

 </div>